Windows of Welcome

 June 2025

 Our project 'Windows of Welcome' is an art project supporting young refugees and strengthening communities in Gloucester.
-Thanks to the Big Give campaign in March 2025, Windows of Welcome will animate the Gloucester high street this summer.
-Along with our ambitious artworks, we'll be celebrating Refugee Week with the whole of Gloucester and enjoying the Moomin 80 celebrations!
+Thanks to the Big Give campaign in March 2025, Windows of Welcome animated the Gloucester high street this summer.
+Along with our ambitious artworks, we celebrated Refugee Week with the whole of Gloucester and enjoyed the Moomin 80 celebrations!

 Art provides an important space for people to meet and learn about others and their experiences.
 Recognising and understanding different perspectives removes barriers between communities and makes lasting changes to neighbourhoods.

-All three artworks are animating the Gloucester high street by making use of vacant shops around the city centre for the exhibition during Refugee Week 2025 - June 16th - June 22nd 2025.
+All three artworks were displayed on the Gloucester high street by making use of vacant shops around the city centre for the exhibition during Refugee Week 2025 - June 16th - June 22nd 2025.

 Joke Amusan